kubeopsskills/kube-pod-terminator/README.md

 --inCluster                 bool        Specify if kube-pod-terminator is running in cluster.
 Defaults to true --kubeConfigPaths           string      Comma seperated list of kubeconfig files path to access clusters.
 Required while running out of Kubernetes cluster.
 --namespace                 string      Namespace to run on.
 Defaults to "default" namespace.
---tickerIntervalMin         int32       Kube-pod-terminator runs as scheduled job.
-This argument is the interval of scheduled job to run.
-Defaults to 5.
 --terminatingStateMinutes   int32       Terminate stucked pods in terminating state which are more than that value.
 Defaults to 30.
 --channelCapacity           int         Channel capacity for concurrency.
 Defaults to 10.
 --gracePeriodSeconds        int64       Grace period to delete pods.
 Defaults to 30.